stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * [Deep Spreadsheets with ExcelNet](http://www.deepexcel.net/)

+It is not a practical solution as it lacks the most crucial part - ability to train new networks, but a proof of principle.

 Basics of vector calculus is crucial not only for deep learning, but also many other machine learning techniques (e.g. in [word2vec I wrote about](p.migdal.pl/2017/01/06/king-man-woman-queen-why.html)).
 To learn it I recommend starting from one of the following: